 It is not always so simple—love and marriage and working things out.
 Maybe it should be.
 Maybe all you really need for a marriage is a bride and a groom, a great big cake, a pretty white dress, some magic words, and a lot of determination.
 Maybe I expect too much from love or the concept of marriage.
 Maybe I should not expect it at all.
 But this is a problem that I’ve had my whole life.

 I was six years old when I developed my first crush on a boy.
 His name was Marcus.
 He had sky blue eyes and a good smile and we played games together on the playground.
-I I kissed him one day at recess or in the Kindergarten classroom during free time.
-I don’t actually remember, but this is the story we told each other when we met for coffee years after finishing college.
+When we were in Kindergarten, I kissed him at recess, or at least I think I did.
+I don’t actually remember, but this is the story we told each other when we met for coffee 18 years later.
 Marcus was the first boy I inserted into the “potential husband” spot in the marriage compartment of my brain.
 And though he occupied that spot for much of grade school, he would not be the only person to do so.

 Parents make light of childhood romance, of preschool “boyfriends” or second-grade hand-holding.
 They dress their toddlers in little white dresses and veils and get their pictures taken and framed, then prop them up on a bookshelf and wait for the future to come.
 But marriage is not something to pretend at and it certainly isn’t something to promise to someone else if you are not the person who is meaning to marry them.
-That sort of good intention creates expectations that may not be fulfilled and might lead to disappointment that is damaging and destructive.
+That sort of good intention creates expectations that might not be fulfilled and lead to disappointment and damage.

 It is normal that you would think about marriage, Jo, not only for me, but also for yourself.
-It is natural that you would believe from your youth that you will get married and have a family just like your mommy and so many of the other adult women in your life.
-I will not keep you from dreaming of marriage—I couldn’t even if I wanted to—but I might gently push you to reconsider your expectations, because I wish that this was something that someone would have done for me early on.
+It is natural that you would believe that you will get married and have a family just like your mommy and so many of the other adults in your life.
+I will not keep you from dreaming of marriage—I couldn’t even if I wanted to—but I might gently push you to reconsider your expectations, because I wish someone would have done this for me.

 There are people, Jo, who are not married.
 Sometimes they wait a long time before marriage and sometimes they choose not to get married at all because they have other dreams or priorities or they are happier on their own.
 There are people who once were married, but whose marriages did not work or whose spouses have died.
 And then there are people who don’t ever get married even when they really want to.